itsays-zqc/my-website/docs/examples/PIC/PolarizationSplitter-Rotator/PolarizationSplitter-Rotator.md

 import 'katex/dist/katex.min.css';
 import {InlineMath, BlockMath} from 'react-katex';

-# Polarization split rotator
+# Polarization Splitter-Rotator

 ## Introduction
 <div class="text-justify">
 The large refractive index difference of silicon waveguides on insulators can produce strong birefringence effects, making many optical devices very sensitive to the polarization of light.
 The polarization beam splitter rotator can separate light of different polarizations and output light of the same polarization, which can effectively solve the problem of polarization sensitivity in silicon waveguides.

 In this example, we demonstrated the simulation process of a compact PSR using an EME solver, which consists of an adiabatic conical waveguide, an asymmetric directional coupler, and an MMI.
-In an adiabatic conical waveguide, TM0 mode can be efficiently converted to TE1 mode, and then the TE1 mode can be converted to TE0 mode using ADC.
+In an adiabatic taper waveguide, the TM0 mode can effectively evolve into the TE1 mode, which can then be converted into the TE0 mode in a narrow waveguide using ADC.
 </div>

 ## Simulation